Efficient representation and approximation of model predictive control laws via deep learning: Approximate explicit MPC based on deep learning

 Motivated by this fact, we propose the use of data-driven approaches that enable the a-posteriori statistical verification of the closed-loop performance based on trajectories $\tilde{x} = [x_0,\dots,x_{k_{\text{end}}}]^T$ as explored in~\cite{quendlin_2018}.
 The closed-loop dynamics are given by:

 for the approximate solution~\eqref{eq:neural_network} and by:

 for the explicit MPC controller~\eqref{eq:exp_mpc}.
 The data-driven verification can be divided into three steps: data generation, computation of safe sets and validation of safe sets.
-In this work, safe sets define the set of initial conditions of a system from which the approximate controller can be applied with a controlled risk of state and input constraint violation.
+The notation of the data sets generated in the verification process is summarized in Table~\ref{tab:description_data_sets} and explained at the corresponding points in this Section.
+In this work, we refer to a safe set as the set of initial conditions of a system from which the approximate controller can be applied with a controlled risk of state and input constraint violation.